awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-video-chaptering-service/README.md

 </p>
 <br />

+The sequence of processing steps in the pipeline goes as follows.

 1. The pipeline is triggered by a video upload to a source S3 bucket.
 2. The FFMPEG Processor extracts the audio from the video.
 3. The audio is transcribed into text using the Transcribe Audio Processor.